Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 **Definition**

-Represents a character whose ASCII encoding is one.
+Represents the character whose ASCII encoding is one.

 ---